Predicting fixed-sample test decisions enables anytime-valid inference: Predictive rejection probability

+On moving from a fixed sample size test at $N$ with Type I error $\alpha$ to an anytime valid test we need to define $Q_n$ using an $\wt<\alpha$.
+For if we define $Q_n=P(T_N^{(n)}\in \mathcal{C}_\alpha)$ then, for any $0<\gamma<1$, it is that $P(Q_N\geq\gamma)=P(T_N\in \mathcal{C}_\alpha)=\alpha$.
+Hence, the overall Type I error will exceed $\alpha$ making it necessary to define $Q_n$ via $P(T_N^{(n)}\in\mathcal{C}_{\wt})$ for a $\wt<\alpha$.
 The region $C_{\tilde{\alpha}}$ acts as a predictive proxy for the original rejection region.
-It is used only within the predictive calculation of $Q_n$ and does not define a new hypothesis test.
-As shown in Section \ref{sec:S4} of the Supplementary Materials , setting $\tilde{\alpha} = \alpha \times \gamma$ and hence $C_{\tilde{\alpha}}$ in this way guarantees that the Type I error of the sequential procedure is no greater than $\alpha$, matching that of the original test.
-Figure~\ref{fig:S-critical-regions} illustrates this relationship for a canonical one-sided normal test, where $C_{\tilde{\alpha}}$ corresponds to a slightly tightened upper-tail cutoff.

-It is important to stress that while the sequential test uses critical region, $C_{\alpha \gamma}$, the procedure has Type I error control of $\alpha$ (see Section \ref{sec:S4} of the Supplementary Materials).
+It is used only within the predictive calculation of $(Q_n)$ and does not define a new hypothesis test.
+As shown in Section \ref{sec:S5} of the SM , setting $\tilde{\alpha} <\alpha $ and hence $C_{\tilde{\alpha}}$ in this way guarantees that the Type I error of the sequential procedure is $\alpha$, matching that of the original test.
+Indeed, using Monte Carlo simulation we can find the threshold $\gamma$ so that the Type I error is precisely $\alpha$.
+Fig.~\ref{fig:S-critical-regions} illustrates this relationship for a canonical one-sided normal test, where $C_{\tilde{\alpha}}$ corresponds to a slightly tightened upper-tail cutoff.
+The Fig.~\ref{fig:S-critical-regions} assumes that $\wt$ has been constructed as $\alpha\gamma$ for some $\gamma<1$.
+It is important to stress that while the sequential test uses critical region, $C_{\tilde{\alpha}}$, the procedure has Type I error control of $\alpha$ (see Section \ref{sec:S5} of the SM).